Drive sales on autopilot with ecommerce-focused features

 This should be the final result:

-If you don’t want to use basic anchor text, you can turn an image or icon into a contact button.
+If you don’t want to use basic anchor text, learn how to add an email button in WordPress.
+It will turn an image or icon into a contact button.

 Common issues with email links in WordPress